ni/measurement-plugin-labview/docs/README.md

 ## Software support

-- InstrumentStudio 2023 Q1 or newer
+- InstrumentStudio 2023 Q1 or later
-- MeasurementLink 2023 Q1 or newer
+- MeasurementLink 2023 Q1 or later
-- LabVIEW 2020 SP1 or newer
+- LabVIEW 2020 SP1 or later
-  - JKI VI Package Manager 2020.1 or newer
+  - JKI VI Package Manager 2020.1 or later

 ---